Monday, February 12, 2018

 No motor and sensitive seagrass area signs will identify seagrass beds to help boaters navigate through or around shallow water sites containing seagrass.

-The scientist is using bird stakes to attract local waterfowl whose guano deposits will provide natural fertilizer to the propeller scars to promote the growth and expansion of surrounding seagrass.
+The scientist is using bird stakes to attract local waterfowl, whose guano deposits will provide natural fertilizer for the propeller scars, promoting the growth and expansion of surrounding seagrass.

 What can you do?